get-fire/getfire-pub/README.md

 Notes:
 ---
-Create your own 'topic' in-app on GetFire.net in the bottom-right 'topic' menu under "search".
+Create your own 'topic' in-app on GetFire.net using the search bar at the top of the page.

 SSL is required.